-- Doctor Who: "Let's Kill Hitler" features the obvious Hitler's Time Travel Exemption Act, from Melody Pond and from new character/crew Justice Department Vehicle #6018.
-The Justice vehicle is sent to painfully kill Time's greatest criminals just before their death (and after their crimes).
+- Doctor Who: The TV episode "Let's Kill Hitler" features the obvious Hitler's Time Travel Exemption Act, from Melody Pond and from new character/crew Justice Department Vehicle #6018.
+The Justice vehicle is sent to painfully kill time's greatest criminals just before their death (and after their crimes).
 They realize they've arrived too soon in Hitler's personal timeline, and find a bigger fish: The woman who killed the Doctor.
 Except that she hadn't done that yet, either.

 - Seven Days occasionally had Frank preventing a crime as the episode's plot.
 Every episode, Frank is sent back in time seven days to prevent whatever disaster has happened.
 Sometimes he's able to do it by preventing the perpetrator from attempting the crime.
 Most episodes, however, this trope is subverted, and Frank has to stop the crime/disaster as it happens instead of preventing it from being attempted.

 - During episode "Obsession" of Sliders, the main characters travel to a world where ten percent of the population have Psychic Powers.
 Amoung the various powers, is precognition.

 - A bit of research into the history of this world reveals that psychics became popular when one warned Abraham Lincoln about his impending assassination, allowing Booth to be captured before the attempt.